Computable de Finetti measures: Exchangeability in Probabilistic Functional Programming Languages

+However, the case of a general base measure is more complicated.
+A ``stick-breaking construction'' of the Indian buffet process given by Teh, G{\"{o}}r{\"{u}}r, and Ghahramani \citep{TehGorGha2007} is analogous to the code in \emph{(i)}, but samples only a $\mathrm{\Delta}_1$-index for the (a.s.\ finite) sets, rather than a canonical index (see Soare \citep[][II.2]{MR882921}); however, many applications depend on having a canonical index.
+These observation were first noted by Roy et~al.~\citep{ICML}.
+Similar problems arise when using the Inverse L\'evy Measure method \citep{MR1630084} to construct the Indian buffet process.
+The computable de~Finetti theorem is not directly applicable in this case because the theorem pertains only to exchangeable sequences of real random variables, not random sets, although an extension of the theorem to computable Polish spaces might suffice.

-Combinatorial structures other than sequences have been given de~Finetti-type representational theorems.
+Combinatorial structures other than sequences have been given de~Finetti-type representational theorems based on notions of \emph{partial} exchangeability.
 For example, an array of random variables is called \emph{separately} (or \emph{jointly}) exchangeable when its distribution is invariant under (simultaneous) permutations of the rows and columns and their higher-dimensional analogues.
 Nearly fifty years after de~Finetti's result, Aldous \citep{MR637937} and Hoover \citep{Hoover79} showed that the entries of an infinite array satisfying either separate or joint exchangeability are conditionally i.i.d.
 These results have been connected with the theory of graph limits by Diaconis and Janson~\citep{DiaconisJanson} and Austin~\citep{MR2426176} by considering the adjacency matrix of an exchangeable random graph.

-As in the case of the Indian buffet process, structured probabilistic models in machine learning can often be represented in multiple ways, each of which has different advantages (e.g., efficient inference procedures, representational simplicity, compositionality, etc.).
-The infinite relational model of Kemp et~al.~\citep{Kemp2006} can be viewed as a partially exchangeable array, while the hierarchical stochastic block model built with the Mondrian process of Roy and Teh~\citep{RoyTeh2009} is described using the Aldous-Hoover representation, making the conditional independence explicit.
-If the computable de~Finetti theorem could be extended to partially exchangeable settings, it would provide analogous uniform transformations on a wider range of data structures.
+As we have seen with the Beta-Bernoulli process and other examples, structured probabilistic models can often be represented in multiple ways, each with its own advantages (e.g., representational simplicity, compositionality, inherent parallelism, etc.).
+Extensions of the computable de~Finetti theorem to partially exchangeable settings could provide analogous transformations between representations on a wider range of data structures, including many that are increasingly used in practice.
+For example, the Infinite Relational Model \citep{Kemp2006} can be viewed as an urn scheme for a partially exchangeable array, while the hierarchical stochastic block model constructed from a Mondrian process in \citep{RoyTeh2009} is described in a way that mirrors the Aldous-Hoover representation, making the conditional independence explicit.